 Lastly, it is important to know that, if you decide to file a claim for asbestos exposure, you must have a clear diagnosis, as otherwise, you will not be eligible for compensation.
 Regardless of the lung disease you have, Atraxia Law will help you find out whether you qualify for seeking financial compensation.

-With over 35 years of experience in assessing personal injury and product liability claims, our team of professionals is ready to help you as well if your health was affected by asbestos exposure.
-Former industrial workers and veterans are our main clients, but we also help their surviving family members recover financial compensation on their behalf.
+With over 35 years of experience in assessing claims, our team of professionals is ready to help you if your health was affected by asbestos exposure.
+Former industrial workers and veterans are our main clients, but we also help surviving family members recover financial compensation on their behalf.
+Contact our experts, send in your employment or military records, as well as your medical records, and wait for our team to evaluate your case.